DCgov/open-source-guidelines/github_guidelines.md

 Currently, abiding by the second two points requires going through a rigorous security and privacy review process.

 This page lays out several scenarios and provides a 'fast track' checklist to help your team accelerate the review process in cases where the security risk is low.
+If you and/or your supervisor have doubts regarding any checklist item, it should be a good signal that a more extensive review may be warranted.

 ### Scenario 1: I want to fork a third-party GitHub repository for use in a DC Government project